 The replacement part I bought online at the time used to be only available from overseas retailers, but in 2018 this part is now carried by some American retailers.

-The exact part I bought and now strongly recommend is available from Parts-Pros on Amazon.
+The exact part I bought and now strongly recommend is available from one of our partners on the ZCarGuide store on Amazon.
 Note that this will fit the 240Z, 260Z, and the 280Z, and all model years within these models.
 This ignition switch comes with two keys.

 Replacing your Ignition Switch